-This is an X-ray examination that looks at your throat, oesophagus and stomach.
+This is an X-ray examination that looks at your oesophagus (the food pipe that leads to your stomach).
 We will ask you to drink a chalky white liquid called barium, which shows up on the X-rays.
 We take X-ray pictures as you swallow the barium.
 The purpose of the test is to try to find out what may be causing your symptoms (e.g. difficulty in swallowing).